laminas/laminas-di/docs/book/cookbook/aot-guide.md

 ## 3. Add some auto-wiring

-Because zend-di can provide autowiring for us, we can remove configuration that already exists within our `App` module.
+Because laminas-di can provide autowiring for us, we can remove configuration that already exists within our `App` module.
 Edit the file `src/App/src/ConfigProvider.php` and comment out the entries shown below: